 How to Write a Nursing Resignation Letter: 5 Tips

-The average healthcare worker stays in any one job for a median of about four years.
+The average worker stays in any one job for a median of about four years.
 That means you’ll likely need to know how to write a nursing resignation letter sooner than later.
-Whether you’re moving on to another job, going back to school, or changing careers, a letter to your employer is necessary before you leave a job.
-Here are five things to remember when you sit down to write yours, along with a sample resignation letter.
+Whether you’re moving on to another job, going back to school, or leaving the profession, it can be hard to know how to word a resignation letter that you’ll feel good sending.

 1. Decide on Your Last Day

-Before you write your nursing resignation letter, deciding when your last day will be is important.
-Your supervisor needs to find your replacement.
-Giving two weeks’ notice is the norm in most jobs.
-But when it comes to your letter of resignation, nursing standards may prefer three to four weeks if your supervisor makes your work schedule more than two weeks in advance.
+Before you write your nursing resignation letter, deciding on the exact day that you will leave a job is important.
+Your supervisor needs to find your replacement — and recruiting nursing professionals is challenging.
+Giving two weeks’ notice is the norm in most jobs, but your supervisor may make the facility’s work schedules more than two weeks in advance, so give as much notice as you can.

 2. Tell Your Supervisor First

 To give yourself a smooth exit, tell your boss you’re leaving before you tell anyone else.
-One way to do this is to ask for a meeting with your boss, tell them your plans, and give your resignation letter to them at that time.
-Ask if you need to complete paperwork for HR, or if all that’s needed is a copy of your nursing resignation letter.
-Email format may be acceptable, but it’s best to double check this.
+One way to do this is to ask for a meeting with your boss, tell them your plans, and give them a physical copy of your resignation letter at that time.
+(After the meeting, email your letter to them, as well.)
+Some supervisors may only need a nursing resignation letter email from you to forward to HR, but ask if they need any other paperwork from you.

-You and your supervisor should discuss how and when to tell others about your resignation.
-Your boss may want to make the announcement in a staff meeting or by email.
-Or they can choose to let you tell your coworkers.
+After you meet with them, you and your supervisor may discuss how and when to tell the team about your resignation.
+Your boss may want to make the announcement in a staff meeting or by email, or they may choose to let you tell your coworkers.

 3. Know What to Include in Your Nursing Resignation Letter

-• Make a positive statement about your experience in the job.
-You can thank your supervisor for their help, mention how you liked working with your team, or express gratitude for the opportunity.
+Make a positive statement about your experience on the job.
+Thank your supervisor for their help, mention how you liked working with your team, or express gratitude for the opportunity.

-• Be professional.
+Be courteous.
 Your nursing resignation letter is not the place to air your grievances or make a bold statement that burns a bridge on your way out.
+It’s critical that you maintain professionalism.
 You never know when you might need a reference or encounter your supervisor and coworkers again.

 4. Format Your Letter Correctly

 Keep it short.
 Remember, the function of a nursing resignation letter is to inform your supervisor and to be an official document for human resources.
-Using a printed letter is preferable, but the same rules apply to an email.
+The format below is for a printed letter, followed by the general rules for an email.

 Start and end with the components of a business letter.
 To begin, include: